kimlengkit1/Splitzy/README.md

 ## The Goal
 Make splitting receipts fast, fair, and fun, so you can go back to enjoying the company of your friends and loved ones, not the calculator.

+# Other Notes

+I ran this using the isolated environment instead of my system Python.
+Need to activate it every time I open a new terminal, so use ``source .venv/bin/activate``.
+Type ``deactivate`` when done.